danieltjw/aifutures/README.md

 ### Panic over AI

-Societies may not know how to deal with vast new powers gained from human-level AIs.
+Societies may not know how to deal with vast new powers gained from increasingly more capable AIs systems.

 The resulting panic may cause widespread disruptions.

 We will need to imagine plausible positive futures to alleviate those fears.

-### Fast AI takeoff might be safer
+### Faster AI takeoff might be safer

-If we are confident that an Artificial Super Intelligence will be aligned with our well-being, pursuing its development may reduce the risk of us unintentionally harming ourselves.
+If we are confident that an Artificial Super Intelligence will be aligned with our well-being, pursuing its development may reduce the risk of us unintentionally harming ourselves with powerful AI systems.

 ### Emotional Stability